liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 # Informing Users with the Knowledge Base [](id=informing-users-with-the-knowledge-base)

-Liferay's Knowledge Base app provides a way to create and organize articles in a site.
+Liferay's Knowledge Base app lets you create and organize articles in a site.
 For example, it can be used to display professional product documentation or form complete books or guides.
 It even lets you import article source files written in Markdown.
 It's [workflow-enabled](/discover/portal/-/knowledge_base/7-0/using-workflow),